alumxi22/website/content/giving/capital.md

 {{<donate>}}

+# How will we do it?

-While this is a large sum, we _can_ get there -- if If every alum donates just one more housebill (\$2222+), we would exceed our final goal.
-We know that not everybody will be able to make this contribution, but anything helps.
-And if you can provide more, please do!
+While this is a large sum, we _can_ get there -- if every alum donates just one more housebill (\$2222+), we would exceed our final goal. **If you are able to help us, please [go to our donation page and setup a monthly donation](/giving/alumxi).**

-# Make a Donation

-{{<donate>}}
+That page has tips for how much to give and offers a variety of giving tiers, so you can find one that works best for you.

+As added incentive, donations count towards your annual alumxi dues, and we even have splifty donation gifts available!
 Every donor will be recognized for their donation on a plaque in the house.
 You can put whatever message you want, your mundane thoughts engraved for eternity!
 These names will live forever alongside the wainscotting.
 In addition, certain large gifts will be recognized with banister posts, as well as the privilege to name specific objects (grease trap! toilets!) or locations in the house.

 #### Honig’s Heroes Matching Fund